The Safe Zone Project

 - To delineate the distinctions and interactions between race, ethnicity, sexuality, and gender.

 Spirituality and Religion

-Spirituality and Religion is our second Advanced Safe Zone Workshop.
+Spirituality and Religion is our third Advanced Safe Zone Workshop.
 Once you attend Safe Zone, you become eligible to attend the Spirituality and Religion workshop.
-Race and Ethnicity is a 2 hour workshop that focuses on exploring identity, social group membership, privilege, oppression, and intersections of spirituality, religion, sexuality, and gender.
+Spirituality and Religion is a 2 hour workshop that focuses on exploring identity, social group membership, privilege, oppression, and intersections of spirituality, religion, sexuality, and gender.

 Fluid and Non-Binary Identities